 The corrected calcium concentration, calculated using serum albumin, may not be accurate in the setting of major acid-base imbalances.
 In patients with significant alkalemia or acidemia, it is recommended to measure ionized calcium directly.

-Investigations to determine underlying etiology
+Evaluation to determine underlying etiology

 - Serum intact PTH